 When you finally land that offer you really wanted, it’s easy to get swept up in the excitement of the new job and take your eye off the old one.
 But the manner in which you leave matters, to you and your employers.

 Relationships are vital in any successful career, and you never quite know what the future holds or when your paths might cross again, whether as future colleagues, managers, referees or just valuable business connections.
 It’s vital to leave on good terms.
-Follow our 5 steps to do it right:
+Follow these 5 steps to do it right.

 It’s in both your and your employer’s interests to communicate that you have accepted a new offer as soon as possible.
 Face-to-face is obviously best: set up a meeting where you can talk in private and think ahead about what you’re going to say, and what questions your manager is likely to ask you.

 Employers would generally rather try and hold on to good people than start to hire all over again, so you might well expect a counter-offer.
 This could include more money, better benefits, a new job role, or even a transfer to a different role or division.